Customer Identification Program Notification and the USA PATRIOT Act

 Payment for Order Flow and Order Routing Practices (SEC Rule 607)

-Millington Securities receives compensation (commonly referred to as “payment for order flow”) for directing client orders to certain market makers or other destinations for execution.
-Payment for order flow (“PFOF”) may take such forms as monetary payments, financial credits, rebates in the form of a reduction of fees charged, and volume discounts.
-PFOF paid by market makers to Millington Securities may impact the "net" prices received by Millington from such market makers and therefore the prices ultimately received by customers of Millington.
-While Millington Securities considers payment for order flow when making order routing decisions, Millington currently requires all market makers and other destinations to which Millington routes orders in equities and ETPs to pay Millington the same PFOF rate to avoid creating an incentive for the Firm to direct trades to a particular market maker based upon the amount of PFOF received.
+Millington Securities receives compensation (commonly referred to as payment for order flow) for routing client orders to certain market centers for execution.
+Payment for order flow (“PFOF”) may take such forms as monetary payments, financial credits, rebates in the form of a reduction of fees charged, services and volume discounts.
+Currently, Millington receives the following monetary payments which are paid, at the same level, by all market centers that receive orders routed by the firm: $0.0125 per share for all equity security executions and $0.0150 per share for all exchange traded product (“ETP”) executions.
+PFOF paid by market centers to Millington Securities impacts “net” basis or other principal capacity transaction prices from such market centers and therefore the prices ultimately received by customers of Millington.
+The fact that Millington receives PFOF generally will result in a less favorable price for customers of Millington, including WBI, than what customers would otherwise receive in the absence of the PFOF arrangement.
+However, best execution is based on a range of factors including, but not limited to, price.
 Further details regarding these payments, including the compensation received by Millington related to your orders, is available upon written request.

 Extended Hours Trading